t0masu/MinecraftControlPanel/README.md

 MinecraftControlPanel
 =====================

-Minecraft Control Panel written as a PHP Web management interface
+Minecraft Control Panel written in PHP, used as a web management interface full of rich features!